commerceblock/mercury/layer/wasm_api.md

 # Mercury layer WASM client specification

-The Mercury layer functions as a client/server paradigm.
-The Mercury client, developed in Rust and compiled to WebAssembly, offers a module for those seeking integration with Mercury.
-This client communicates with both the Mercury server and the Electrum server using HTTP, facilitated through the Tor network.
+The Mercury layer operates as a client/server application.
+The Mercury client is a rust application (compiled to web-assmeby) that connects to the *mercury server* and Electrum server via http (over the Tor network).

 ### WASM framework structure